Nurturing Ourselves

 Yes, it can be a struggle to put into practice.
 You may even feel selfish for doing this and be met with resistance from others.

 But with practice, patience and a dab of Feng Shui, it’s easy to form healthier habits and a nurturing relationship with ourselves.
-That is the key to having healthier relationships with others.
+That’s the key to having healthier relationships with others.

 The Ego and the Inner Child